 Were You An Open Heart Patient At Wellspan York Hospital?
 You May Be Eligible For Compensation

 If you underwent open heart surgery at Wellspan York Hospital between October 2011 and July 24, 2015, you may have been put at an unnecessary risk of infection by the carelessness of hospital staff who did not sufficiently clean their equipment according to manufacturer’s specifications.
-The Pennsylvania Medical Malpractice Attorneys of HHR are here to help you if you were injured by the negligence of another, including a large hospital like Wellspan York.
+We at Handler, Henning & Rosenberg are here to help you if you were injured by the negligence of another, including a large hospital like Wellspan York.
 Get your free consultation today to see if you are eligible for compensation due to the hospital’s negligence.